Caliper for standards

 Introduction

-As additive manufacturing moves towards production, the need for standards covering all aspects of AM technology becomes a must.
-Standards cover many aspects such as process, feedstock, file structure, part quality, yield, and more.
-More than half a dozen standard agencies define AM standards for various industries such as ASTM (formerly known as the American Society for Testing and Materials), ANSI (American national standards institute) ASME (American Society of Mechanical Engineers), FAA (Federal Aviation Administration), CEN (European Committee for Standardization) NASA and more.
-In this study, we will not be defining standards, but utilize existing standards and methods to gauge machine and part quality in AM, providing you also with the tools to extract the performance limits of your SLS/SLM 3D printer.
-Specifically, we’ll be focusing on the dimensional and microstructural integrity of an AM part.
-Choosing the international tolerance ISO-286 for dimensional tolerances, defined by the ISO as Geometrical Product Specifications – GPS.
-ISO-286 is a broader standard covering also subtractive manufacturing (SM) and tooling.
-Therefore, a good standard for comparison to other technologies.
-For structural integrity, we’ll analyze the bond consistency of the material and deploy our own analysis tool.
+As additive manufacturing (AM) progresses towards production applications, the importance of having comprehensive standards covering all aspects of AM technology becomes essential.
+These standards encompass various areas, including the manufacturing process, feedstock, file structure, part quality, yield, and more.
+Several standard agencies, such as ASTM (formerly known as the American Society for Testing and Materials), ANSI (American National Standards Institute), ASME (American Society of Mechanical Engineers), FAA (Federal Aviation Administration), CEN (European Committee for Standardization), NASA, and others, define AM standards for different industries.
+In this study, our focus will not be on defining new standards but rather on utilizing existing standards and methods to assess the quality of AM machines and parts.
+Additionally, we will provide you with tools to determine the performance limits of your SLS/SLM 3D printer, with a specific emphasis on dimensional and microstructural integrity of AM parts.
+The international tolerance ISO-286, which falls under the ISO’s Geometrical Product Specifications – GPS, will be chosen as a reference for dimensional tolerances.
+ISO-286 is a comprehensive standard that covers both additive manufacturing (AM) and subtractive manufacturing (SM) techniques, making it an appropriate benchmark for comparison with other technologies.
+To evaluate structural integrity, we will analyze the consistency of material bonding and employ our own analysis tool.

 How AM compares to other industries Table 1 demonstrates how standards apply for the consumer to gauge product performance.
 This leaves us with an obvious question: would you buy a Tesla knowing that the range is 50 miles per charge?